 Our commitment this past year to pledges such as the United Nations Principles for Responsible Investment and the Urban Land Institute's Greenprint Net Zero Carbon Commitment indicates that both our intentions and actions align with a more sustainable future.
-Engagement with these initiatives allows us to collaborate with our peers to decarbonize and push sustainability objectives in an organized manner through internationally recognized frameworks.
+Engagement with these initiatives allows us to collaborate with our peers to decarbonize in an organized manner through internationally recognized frameworks.